Carnegie Arts Center

 Albo glass was on display and is always available for sale.

-A photography session with our very own Santa Claus and a scrumptious lunch provided by
+A photography session with our very own Santa Claus

 Mr. Josh Roesener.